AmrR101/2019-snakemake-Harvard-Informatics-nanocourse/tutorial.md

 ### Introduction and thoughts

 Hi!
-I'm Titus, I'm a prof here, I do a lot of data analysis :).
+I'm Ming Tang, I am a bioinformatics scientist at FAS informatics.
+I do a lot of data analysis :).

 This ~3 hour workshop is meant to show you how to get started using snakemake.
-This is something that my lab has really adopted in the last 3 years, and it's been an amazing and wonderful journey.
+This is something I picked up 2 years ago and I now use it for my daily work.

 Note, the only way you'll really learn to do all of this is by applying it to your own research and spending time on it :).

 ### Why use a workflow management tool?

-Dependency management .
+* Dependency management .
-Reentrancy - start back up where you left off .
+* Reentrancy - start back up where you left off
-Reusable .
+* Reusable .
-Documented .
+* Documented .
-Portable .
+* Portable .

 There are many to choose from:
 https://github.com/pditommaso/awesome-pipeline